Dessyx/ST10251981_PROG7312_Part2/README.md

 2. Select location from search suggestions or map
 3. Upload images/documents with reports
 4. Track report progress in real-time
-5. Verify reports as “Still a Problem” or “Resolved”
+5. Verify reports as "Still a Problem" or "Resolved"
 6. View ward-level statistics and interactive map pins
+7. Create accounts and login for personalized recommendations
-7. Search for announcements/news using keywords from titles or descriptions
+8. Search for announcements/news using keywords from titles or descriptions
-8. Filter announcements by category and date range
+9. Filter announcements by category and date range
-9. View a variety of announcements
+10. View personalized recommendations based on their interests
+11. Add announcements to their interests for better recommendations
-10. Admins can login and create announcements
+12. Admins can login and create announcements

-### Additional Features:

-- Success modal pop-up with reference number and copy functionality
-- Styled buttons for clear navigation (Back, Next, Submit)
-- Responsive design for mobile and desktop
-- Custom in-memory structures (DoublyLinkedList, Queue) for attachments and uploads
+### Admin log in details
+- username: admin
+- password: Admin@123!

+## 🎯 Personalized Recommendation System

+The application features an intelligent recommendation engine that learns from user behavior to suggest relevant announcements and events.
+When users create an account and log in, the system automatically tracks their search patterns and category preferences to build a personalized profile.

+**How It Works:**

+Every time you search for something like "water" or "community," the system remembers those terms.
+When you filter by a specific category like "Events" or "Programs," that preference gets saved with extra weight.
+Even just clicking on announcements helps the system learn what kind of content you're interested in.
+All of this happens automatically in the background without any extra effort from you.

+**The Recommendation Algorithm:**

+The system uses a smart scoring algorithm to rank announcements based on your preferences.
+If you've clicked on Events five times and Programs twice, Event announcements get higher scores and appear more often in your recommendations.
+Search terms you've used also boost matching announcements, so searching for "water" multiple times means you'll see more water-related content.
+The algorithm combines category preferences, search history, trending content, and upcoming events to create a personalized feed just for you.

+**Data Structures Powering Recommendations:**

+I use Dictionary structures to track search history (storing your last 20 searches) and category preferences (counting how many times you've interacted with each category).
+A SortedDictionary keeps track of trending announcements by view count, automatically organizing them so popular content surfaces quickly.
+HashSets prevent showing you duplicate recommendations and make it fast to check if you've already seen something.

-## 🧩 Data Structures Used in CityPulse (with Reasons)
+## 🧩 Data Structures Used in CityPulse

-### 🔧 Custom Data Structures (in Domain.cs)
+### 🔧 Custom Data Structures

 **DoublyLinkedList<T>**

-- **Used for:** Attachments in IssueReport
-- **Why:** Allows quick adding/removing files at both ends.
-You can move forwards and backwards easily without resizing like an array.
-- **Also used for:** Location suggestions seed data — shows our own custom structure and lets us loop through stored locations smoothly.

-**Queue<T> (Custom)**

-- **Used for:** File upload queue in IssueReportCreateRequest
-- **Why:** Works in a FIFO (First-In-First-Out) way, which fits how uploads are processed — the first file added is the first one uploaded.
-- **Also used for:** Returning location suggestions in the order they appear.
+We use this to store attachments in issue reports since it's easy to add or remove files from either end without having to resize anything (like you would with arrays).
+It also lets you move forward and backward through the list easily.
+We also used it for location suggestion seed data so we can loop through stored locations smoothly while showing off our own custom data structure.

+**Queue<T>**

+This is used to manage the file upload queue when creating issue reports.
+It works in a First-In-First-Out way — so the first file added is the first one uploaded, which just makes sense for uploads.
+We also use it to return location suggestions in the same order they appear, so users get results in a natural flow.

-### ⚙️ Built-in .NET Data Structures (in AnnouncementService)
+### ⚙️ Built-in .NET Data Structures

 **SortedDictionary<DateTime, List<Announcement>>**

-- **Used for:** Main announcement storage.
-- **Why:** Keeps announcements sorted by date automatically and allows fast date searches (O(log n)).
+This one stores announcements sorted automatically by date.
+It's super handy because it makes finding announcements for a specific day or range really fast and organized.

 **Dictionary<AnnouncementCategory, List<Announcement>>**

-- **Used for:** Category-based lookup.
-- **Why:** Makes it quick (O(1)) to get announcements in a certain category like Events or Notices.
+Used for category-based lookups, so when we need to grab all announcements under something like "Events" or "Notices," we can do it instantly without searching through everything manually.

 **Dictionary<Guid, Announcement>**

-- **Used for:** Finding announcements by ID.
-- **Why:** Fast O(1) lookup for specific announcements without searching through all items.
+This makes it easy to find a specific announcement using its unique ID.
+Since it's O(1), lookups are super fast — perfect when we only need one item.

 **Dictionary<string, HashSet<Guid>>**

-- **Used for:** Text search index.
-- **Why:** Maps keywords to announcement IDs for quick searching.
-You can find results fast by intersecting sets of matching words.
+Used for the text search feature.
+It basically maps keywords to announcement IDs so we can quickly find matches without scanning every single announcement.
+Makes searches a lot faster and more efficient.

 **HashSet<string>**

-- **Used for:** Storing unique categories.
-- **Why:** Automatically avoids duplicates and allows instant O(1) checks for category existence.
+We use this to store all the announcement categories.
+It automatically stops duplicates and lets us check if a category exists right away.
+It's great for things like category filters or dropdowns.

 **HashSet<DateTime>**

-- **Used for:** Unique announcement dates.
-- **Why:** Ensures no duplicate dates and helps create a clean list for date filters or calendar views.
+This one keeps track of all the unique dates that have announcements.
+It prevents duplicates and helps us build clean date filters or calendar views — so users only see dates that actually have announcements.

 **PriorityQueue<Announcement, int>**

-- **Used for:** Featured or high-priority announcements.
-- **Why:** Keeps announcements sorted by priority (Critical, High, etc.) so the most important ones show first.
+Handles high-priority announcements.
+It keeps them sorted by priority level automatically, so important stuff (like critical updates) always shows up first.

 **Stack<Announcement>**

-- **Used for:** Tracking recently viewed announcements.
-- **Why:** LIFO (Last-In-First-Out) order matches how users revisit their last viewed announcements.
+Used for recently viewed announcements.
+Since it works in a Last-In-First-Out way, it fits perfectly for "recently viewed" features — the last thing you looked at is always on top.

 **Queue<Announcement>**

-- **Used for:** Pending announcements waiting for admin approval.
-- **Why:** FIFO order ensures fairness — the first submitted is reviewed first.
+Stores announcements that are waiting for admin approval.
+It's fair because it works First-In-First-Out — the first one submitted gets reviewed first.

-### 📋 Standard Collections

 **List<T>**

-- **Used for:** Return types and temporary collections.
-- **Why:** Easy to use, supports LINQ, allows indexing, and resizes automatically.
-It's great for MVC views.
+We use lists everywhere for temporary collections, returning data, or passing stuff to MVC views.
+They're flexible, easy to use with LINQ, and resize automatically — so they just make sense for most general collection needs.

 ---